sathvikbhagavan/sathvikbhagavan/README.md

-- 👋 Hi, I’m Sathvik!
+- 👋 Hi, I'm Sathvik — a Master's student in Computer Science at EPFL
-- 👀 I’m interested in Scientific Machine Learning, Computer Vision, LLMs & its applications
+- 🔬 Broadly interested in Agentic Systems, AI for Science, Computer Vision, and LLMs & their applications
+- 💼 Actively looking for full-time Machine Learning Engineer roles starting April 2027
-- 📫 How to reach me sathvikbhagavan@gmail.com
+- 📫 Reach me at sathvikbhagavan@gmail.com